Introduction to quantum groups

 Let us discuss now the relation with $O_N^+$.
-As mentioned earlier in this section, in the classical case the passage $O_N\to U_N$ is something not trivial, requiring a passage via the associated Lie algebras.
+As explained earlier in this chapter, in the classical case the passage $O_N\to U_N$ is something not trivial, requiring a passage via the associated Lie algebras.
 In the free case the situation is very simple, as follows:

 \begin{theorem} We have an identification as follows,

 modulo the usual equivalence relation for compact quantum groups. \end{theorem}